fsharp/fsharp.org/testimonials/index.md

 2. Associate Professor, Technical University of Denmark
 3. [permalink](#michael-hansen)

-Producing an [F#-based book](http://www.compute.dtu.dk/~mire/FSharpBook)on functional programming has been a fantastic experience.
+Producing an [F#-based book](http://www.compute.dtu.dk/~mire/FSharpBook) on functional programming has been a fantastic experience.

 Using this material in an [F#-based course](http://www.compute.dtu.dk/courses/02157) introducing the fundamental concepts of functional programming has